Tulip-Dev/tulip/doc/user/workspace.rst

   * *Anti-aliasing*: enable/disable the anti-aliasing (smooth stairstep-like lines).

-  * *Advanced anti-aliasing*: enable/disable a better but more expensive technique of anti-aliasing (needs off screen rendering).

   * *Take snapshot*: take a screenshot.

   * *Use orthogonal projection*: allow to switch between the orthogonal or classic perspective projection.